HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 	6. Review (if you finished within 10 minutes): watch for qualifying words (all, some, never, always)
 #### How to identify a "NOT GIVEN"
 - A **NOT GIVEN** means the passage _**lacks** the information_ necessary to either *agree or disagree* with the statement.
 	- Don’t assume based on your lexical knowledge.
-Focus on the statement only: is the identified passage answer directly to the statement or not.
+Focus on the statement only: is the identified passage answer *directly* to the statement or not.
 	- The excerpt may seem true, but it's not strong enough to completely gravitate toward the claim in the statement → ==the statement *must* either confirm or deny it==.
 - For example:
 	- The statement: "Khoi is 25 years old."
 	- The excerpt: "Khoi is a mature person."
+- If you can't find related information quickly, it's *likely* NG.
 ### The order of execution
-- Complete the sections in their numerical order.
 - Complete your question types in this order:
-	1. Matching: Header → Information (paragraph/feature) matching, mostly require skimming and scanning
+	1. Multiple choice
 	2. Fill in the blank
-	3. Multiple choice
+	3. Matching: Header → Information (paragraph/feature) matching, mostly require skimming and scanning
 	4. TFNG
 ---
 # Listening
 - Listen carefully to differentiate between similar characters (`b` vs `p`, `m` vs `n`) when the track is spelling.
 - Listen carefully to the pronunciation to detect the correct form (singular/plural, tenses,...)
 - Again, this is the battle of paraphrasing.
 Read your question *carefully*, identify its *main* topic of discussion (i.e. what's this about), identify the keywords, recognize the synonyms.
 >  Don't spend too much time on a question that you miss the remaining part of the track.

-> [!important]- Memorize the track
-> - If it takes more than 10s to answer the question, mark it for later and focus on the remaining of the track.
-> - It's always better to ==memorize the key topic== of the conversations in the track, and then recall that to answer your questions, rather than lingering on the questions and try to get them right while the track is still running.
+## Strategies & Tips
+### Before
+- Spend 30s on each section to skim the questions and note their keywords.
+Keep them in your RAM.
+- Note the requirements (i.e. word limits, question type).
+### During
+- Follow question order.
+- Write answers as you hear them and ==***listen ahead*** while writing==.
+- Move to next question *immediately* after answering.
+- Listen for signposting language: "First," "Next," "Finally", "The main point is...", "There are `x` reasons..."
+- Pay attention to emotional expressions for opinion-based questions (e.g. surprised, disappointed, disagree,...).
+- Mark uncertain and/or unanswered questions to come back later.
+### After
+- Come back to those questions that you marked earlier.
+- Never leave any questions unanswered.
+Try to make educated guesses.